xcore/sc_usb_device/module_usb_device/doc_design_guide/system.rst

 of each endpoint (bulk, control, isochronous or interrupt) as well as whether the endpoint wishes to be informed about bus-resets (see :ref:`xud_status_reporting`).

-*Note:* endpoints can also be marked as disabled.

-Traffic to Endpoints that are not in used will be ``NAKed``.

 .. _xud_status_reporting:

 Status reporting